Chemistry of Representative Elements

 Introduction

-The chemistry of representative elements, also known as main group elements, comprises the study of elements in groups 1, 2, 13-18 of the periodic table.
+The chemistry of representative elements, also known as main group elements, comprises the study of elements in groups 1, 2, and 13-18 of the periodic table.
 These elements exhibit unique properties and play crucial roles in various chemical reactions and applications.

 Basic Concepts